SB2318/UltimateHealth/README.md

 Open your web browser and navigate to (LOCAL_HOST_URL).
 If you would like to contribute to the project, please follow the contribution guidelines.

-## Contribution GuideLines:
+## Contribution Guidelines:

 * **Checkout and make your changes for the develop branch only:** When working on your contributions, switch to the **develop** branch in your local repository.
 This ensures that you are working on the latest version of the codebase.

 * **Create pull requests only for the develop branch:** When you are ready to submit your changes, create a pull request (PR) targeting the **develop** branch.
 This allows the maintainers to review and merge your code into the main development branch.

-* **Maintain contribution guidelines:** Each project may have its own specific contribution guidelines.
+* **Maintain contribution guidelines:** Each project may have its specific contribution guidelines.
 It's important to familiarize yourself with these guidelines before submitting your contributions.
 Adhering to these guidelines ensures consistency and helps maintain the quality of the codebase.

 * **Format your commit message with the issue number:** When making commits related to an issue, follow the format **Fixes: #32 in your commit message.
 Replace 32 with the issue number you are addressing.** This helps track and manage issues more efficiently.